turtlco/docling/README.md

 To debug this Python application line by line in VSCode when using uv:

+1. Install Python Debugger extension in VSCode.
-1. Create a `.vscode/launch.json` file (this file is in .gitignore)
+2. Create a `.vscode/launch.json` file (this file is in .gitignore)
-2. Copy this configuration into the file:
+3. Copy this configuration into the file:
 ```json
 {
     "version": "0.2.0",